PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 Kubeadm generates certificate and private key pairs for different purposes:

- - A self signed certificate authority for the Kubernetes cluster saved into `ca.crt` file and `ca.key` private key file
+ - A self signed certificate authority for the PlaidCloud cluster saved into `ca.crt` file and `ca.key` private key file
  - A serving certificate for the API server, generated using `ca.crt` as the CA, and saved into `apiserver.crt` file with its private key `apiserver.key`.
 This certificate should contain following alternative names:
-     - The Kubernetes service's internal clusterIP (the first address in the services CIDR, e.g. `10.96.0.1` if service subnet is `10.96.0.0/12`)
+     - The PlaidCloud service's internal clusterIP (the first address in the services CIDR, e.g. `10.96.0.1` if service subnet is `10.96.0.0/12`)
-     - Kubernetes DNS names, e.g.  `kubernetes.default.svc.cluster.local` if `--service-dns-domain` flag value is `cluster.local`, plus default DNS names `kubernetes.default.svc`, `kubernetes.default`, `kubernetes`
+     - PlaidCloud DNS names, e.g.  `PlaidCloud.default.svc.cluster.local` if `--service-dns-domain` flag value is `cluster.local`, plus default DNS names `PlaidCloud.default.svc`, `PlaidCloud.default`, `PlaidCloud`
      - The node-name
      - The `--apiserver-advertise-address`
      - Additional alternative names specified by the user